sirca/bdkd_datastore/portal/README.rst

   "org_title" is the title of the organization if you use the primer to create/setup.
   "ds_host" is the region where you will find the object storage (or S3 bucket)

-To update the portal data using all the configured repositories:
+To manually update the portal data for all configured repositories:

 `portal-data-builder update`

 To update a single repository, use the '-b' switch:

 `portal-data-builder -b bdkd-sirca-public update`                ### use /etc/bdkd/primer.cfg `portal-data-builder -b bdkd-sirca-public -c portal.cfg update`  ### use alternate configuration

+To run the portal in a daemonized mode:

+`portal-data-builder daemon`

+You can control how long to nap in between data rebuilding cycle by adding the line to the config file:

+`
+cycle_nap_in_mins: 30
+`

+The default nap time is 60 minutes.